 Leadership opportunities in Kogod are facilitated through the Leadership Education and Development (L.E.A.D.)
-Certificate Program.
-Through classroom and co-curricular activities, it is our hope that all Kogod students value the importance of becoming a well-rounded leader.
-The Program enhances and builds upon the principles of Learning By Doing through the following:
+Program.
+Supplementing classroom experiences with co-curricular opportunities, it is our hope that all Kogod students understand the value and importance of becoming a well-rounded leader.
+L.E.A.D. builds upon the principles of Learning By Doing through the following:

 Service learning is more than just volunteering.
 Combining classroom learning experiences with giving back to the community is a valuable trait for a leader.
-Working with the Center for Community and Engagement and Service here on campus to learn about what opportunities we have in DC, participate in the Making a Difference program, or in a service learning course (like Washington Initiative) are ways that you can give back to our community.
+Working with the Center for Community and Engagement and Service here on campus to learn about what opportunities we have in DC and participating in the Making a Difference program or in a service learning course like Washington Initiative are ways that you can give back to our community.

 Finding someone to give you advice and help you find direction personally and/or professionally is a valuable part of being a strong leader.
 Through this checkpoint, we would like you to establish a relationship with a professor, staff member, or someone in your professional field and work with them to enhance your developing leadership skills.

 Providing guidance, advice and insight for someone interested in a field where you are an expert is an important part of being a leader.
 The 1955 Club Peer Mentors and FTMBA Student Mentors offer formal opportunities to share your expertise but being a mentor can take many forms.

 Effective leaders are not always the presidents of organizations.
 Leadership takes many forms and one of them is getting involved in groups that are professionally and/or personally interesting to you.
 Just because you may not hold a leadership position in a group does not make the experience any less valuable.
 We have many Kogod-specific clubs for undergraduates and graduates but there are more than 200 ways to get involved around campus.